 Based upon this policy, the SMO mission and objectives are:

-- Maintain a list of qualified full-service and specialty laboratories that can be used by DOE
+• Maintain a list of qualified full-service and specialty laboratories that can be used by UCOR and DOE Oak Ridge contractors.

 Sample Management Office Contacts